ettubrutesbro/SESEME-System-Alpha/README.md

 7. navigate to the project folder:
 $ `cd git/sesemeMonument`
 8. Then run:
-$ `node beagleServer.js`
+$ `node beagleserver.js`
-9. This gets the beagle server connected to the server via socket.io connections
+9. This gets the Monument server connected to the server via socket.io connections

 ## Server
 1. ssh into the XPS machine.